 Hello class, please take your seats.

-Please pass your essays on the history of lingerie forward and I will return them after I have a chance to grade them.
+Please pass your essays on the history of lingerie from our last lesson forward and I will return them after I have a chance to grade them.
 And Ashley, if you have forgotten your homework yet again I will be calling your parents.
 Again.

 Today's lesson is about how crossdressing is under the umbrella, if you will, of identifying as transgender.
 In my opinion crossdressing is a specific subset of the transgender community.
 Similar to how romantic comedies are a type of movie, or how ballet is a specific form of dance.